The Family Educational Rights And Privacy Act (FERPA)

 Washington DC 20202-4605

-- The right to withhold information that MSP considers “Directory Information” which is stated below.
+- The right to restrict the release of “Directory Information” as stated below.

 FERPA authorizes disclosure of educational records without the consent of the student under the following provisions:

-- to officials of other schools in which the student seeks or intends to enroll;
+- to officials of other schools in which the student seeks or intends to enroll, or where the student is already enrolled if the disclosure is for purposes related to the student’s enrollment or transfer;

 - to Veterans Administration officials;